ByMrShocker/CoreProtectRestorer/README.md

 The plugin can restore actions performed using Axiom Mod, as it is recorded in the database.
-However, actions performed using WorldEdit cannot be undone.
+However, actions performed using WorldEdit cannot be restored.